-The REALTOR® Party Game Changer concept originated in 2011 from the thought that a state or local association may have great, original public policy, advocacy or outreach ideas relating to real estate, but they still may not fall under the tools and services included in the REALTOR® Party Initiative.
+The REALTOR® Party Game Changer concept originated in 2011 from the thought that a state or local association may have a great, original public policy, advocacy or outreach idea relating to real estate, but it still may not fall under the tools and services included in the REALTOR® Party.
 For that reason, the REALTOR® Party Game Changer Program was established.

-Game Changer applications are available to applicants in the fall.
-Completed applications are due by the last day of the year.
-Following the deadline, applications are reviewed by a Game Changer Review Group, comprised of state and local association executives and government affairs directors.
-Winners are determined by vote and are based on idea originality and adherence to outlined criteria (see below).
-Award amounts are available up to $25,000 per applicant.
+Starting in 2015 Game Changer applications will be available to applicants year-round.
+Applications will be received and reviewed twice a year (due January 31 and July 31).
+Following the application deadline, ideas will be reviewed by a Game Changer Review Group, comprised of state and local association executives and government affairs directors.
+Winners will be determined by vote within about one month after the application deadline and will be based on idea originality and adherence to outlined criteria (see below).
+New for 2015 -- award amounts will be available for up to $15,000 per applicant.